-From the recordings One For The Lads and The Complete Accompanist - V1.1
+From the recording One For The Lads

 (David Bryan, Joe DiPietro)